zeee1only/fpdf2/docs/TextRegion.md

 _New in [:octicons-tag-24: 2.7.6](https://github.com/py-pdf/fpdf2/blob/master/CHANGELOG.md)_

 # Text Flow Regions #

-**Notice:** As of fpdf2 release 2.7.6, this is an experimental feature.
-Both the API and the functionality may change before it is finalized, without prior notice.

 Text regions are a hierarchy of classes that enable to flow text within a given outline.
 In the simplest case, it is just the running text column of a page.
 But it can also be a sequence of outlines, such as several parallel columns or the cells of a table.
 Other outlines may be combined by addition or subtraction to create more complex shapes.

 There are two general categories of regions.
 One defines boundaries for running text that will just continue in the same manner one the next page.
 Those include columns and tables.
 The second category are distinct shapes.
 Examples would be a circle, a rectangle, a polygon of individual shape or even an image.
 They may be used individually, in combination, or to modify the outline of a multipage column.
 Shape regions will typically not cause a page break when they are full.
 In the future, a possibility to chain them may be implemented, so that a new shape will continue with the text that didn't fit into the previous one.